Jonathon-Fleming/ToxPi-GIS/README.md

 Requires column named FIPS with corresponding identifiers
 Special Steps are required to run with mac or linux

-Output
-* Steps to run from the command line:
+* Steps to run from windows command prompt:
   * Access environment using command:
     * "%PROGRAMFILES%\ArcGIS\Pro\bin\Python\Scripts\proenv"
     * Note: If you did a custom installation of ArcGIS Pro this location might be different(ie. not in program files)